Baqiang11/DSP/README.md

 in of the DSP board.
 You need to ensure that the volume level is not too high so that the board does not clip the signal.
-– Measure the magnitude frequency performance of the filters running on the board using at least two dierent methods.
+– Measure the magnitude frequency performance of the filters running on the board using at least two different methods.
 Comment on the differences.
 – Marks are given for selecting and justify methods that will minimise the impact of the filter on the original sound (by amplitude and phase) as well as running as efficiently as possible on the board.